Andrew Palmer looks at Animal Farm

-Andrew Palmer considers whether George Orwell’s allegorical tale of the Russian revolution may have had an unexpected influence.
+Andrew Palmer considers whether George Orwell’s allegorical tale of the Russian revolution, Animal Farm, may have had an unexpected influence.

 Donald Trump is famously not much of a reader.
 As president, reportedly, he didn’t read daily intelligence briefs, policy papers or even memos.
 He probably wouldn’t have read a Post-it stuck to his golf clubs.
 His former ghost-writer, Tony Schwartz, told The New Yorker: ‘I seriously doubt that Trump has ever read a book straight through in his adult life.’
 But here’s the thing.
 I have a feeling he’s read Animal Farm.

 This hunch relies on the assumption that he has mistaken George Orwell’s satirical barnyard fable for a President’s Playbook.

 Think about it.
 How much of this sounds familiar?
 Napoleon the piebald Berkshire boar seizes control of the farm.
 He understands the power of political theatre: under his rule, Orwell tells us, ‘There were more songs, more speeches, more processions’; he orders a weekly ‘Spontaneous Demonstration’; and introduces some very chantable slogans.
 ‘Four legs good, two legs bad!’ chant the sheep, drowning out anyone who dares to voice dissent.
 In short order, he develops a leadership cult; he awards himself medals and commissions self-aggrandising poems.
 He demonises his rival Snowball and has him chased off the farm.
 When the animals’ windmill is destroyed by a storm, he accuses Snowball of the act without any evidence.
 Snowball becomes a kind of bogey-pig, summoned up by Napoleon to account for every failure and consolidate his power.
 Oh, and he trains up a pack of vicious dogs which he uses to intimidate others into accepting his will.